wbsoft/parce/docs/source/deflanguage.rst

     .. autofunction:: parce.withtext
         :noindex:

+And there are three helper functions that call a predicate to choose or create generic rule items:

+    .. autofunction:: parce.byarg
+        :noindex:

     .. autofunction:: parce.witharg
+        :noindex:

+    .. autofunction:: parce.withargs
         :noindex:

 Of course it is also possible to target a lexicon with an argument directly::